For Faculty

 Read about our current initiatives and learn how to apply

 The King Center invites proposals from Stanford faculty for capacity building and policy engagement activities that support academics, government officials, or other policymakers in low- and middle-income countries.
-Proposals are considered on a rolling basis.
+Proposals are considered three times per year.

 Learn more about our support for capacity building and policy engagement